Jiangsu

 Jiangsu cuisine is renowned for its precision knife skills, which contribute to the aesthetic and texture of its dishes.

-View page →The aroma of gentle broth wafts through the air as oversized meatballs float serenely among crisp napa cabbage leaves.
-The first bite reveals a tender, melt-in-the-mouth texture that dissolves into a savory embrace, a soothing contrast to the crispness of scallions atop a steaming plate of egg fried rice.
-The subtle touch of wok hei, that elusive kiss of the wok, brings a depth that is both comforting and invigorating.
-Jiangsu cuisine offers a delicate dance of flavors, with its emphasis on fresh, seasonal ingredients and a harmony that prioritizes natural sweetness and umami.
+View page →Gentle broth carries oversized lion's-head meatballs floating among crisp napa cabbage leaves.
+The first bite is tender and melt-in-the-mouth, turning savory — a soft contrast to the crispness of scallions over a steaming plate of egg fried rice.
+A touch of wok hei, that elusive kiss of the wok, adds depth.
+Jiangsu cuisine works in fine, layered flavors, with an emphasis on fresh, seasonal ingredients and a balance that puts natural sweetness and umami first.

 Within the Chinese table, Jiangsu cuisine stands out for its refined nature, steering away from the fiery heat of Sichuan or the bold richness of Cantonese.
-Its culinary logic is grounded in the art of balancing lightness and depth.
-Techniques like braising and gentle frying are used to maintain the integrity of ingredients, while the use of broths and stocks highlights the freshness and subtle sweetness inherent in the region's produce.
-This is a cuisine that speaks of elegance, where every dish is an orchestration of texture and flavor, designed to delight without overwhelming.
+Its culinary logic is grounded in balancing lightness and depth.
+Braising and gentle frying keep the integrity of the ingredients, while broths and stocks bring out the freshness and subtle sweetness of the region's produce.
+This is a cuisine of elegance, where every dish is built on texture and flavor, meant to please without overwhelming.

 Start Here